[Linux] How to use the more command, unexpected uses [File concatenation]

 ・Change locale to Japanese

-To use it, just specify the file name (relative or absolute path is also possible), just like a general editor or viewer.
+To use it, just specify the file name (relative or absolute path is possible) just like with a general editor or viewer

-When executed, "the contents that fit within the screen (console) size will be displayed."
+When you run it, "the content that fits within the size of the screen (console) will be displayed."

 Main options

-+number Display from the row with the specified number.
++Number Display from the line with the specified number

-More usually stops at the next line when there is a ^L (line feed), but this function is disabled.
+Normally, more will stop at the next line when it encounters a ^L (line break), but this disables that feature.

-If there is a long line, it will be wrapped on the screen and displayed one line at a time, but multiple lines that have been wrapped on the screen will be displayed simultaneously as a single line.
+If there is a long line, it will wrap on the screen and be displayed one line at a time, but multiple lines that have been wrapped on the screen will be displayed simultaneously as one complete line

--d When an invalid key is entered during operation, a help text regarding the operation method will be displayed instead of a beep sound.
+-d When an invalid key is pressed during operation, a help message about the operation will be displayed instead of a beep

--Number Displays the number of rows containing the specified number.
+-Number Displays the specified number of lines at a time

-* Check the option explanation and actual behavior of more confirmed using the man command.
+* Check the option explanation and actual behavior of more using the man command.

 Only commonly used options are listed.